When it comes to customer support, the time it takes you to assist customers is critical.

 By offering customer callback as soon as all your lines are busy, you could get rid of the hold line all together, further cutting your contact centre costs.

 5) Increased inbound leads

-Customers who want to call you are already warm leads, don’t lose them because your contact centre is busy!
-A call back option is a simple solution to ensure you don’t lose possible inbound leads when all your agents are busy.
+Customers who want to call you are already warm leads, so it's important that you don’t lose out because your lines are busy.

 Letting your customers request a callback doesn’t just ensure the retention of warm inbound leads, it also generates more leads from your website.

 Callback software has come a long way from the web callback form customers used to find on your contact page.